 The goal isn’t to create more development work; it’s to motivate everyone to think about performance from the user’s point of view.

 Core Web Vitals aligns the “customer obsession” ethos of your marketing and sales functions with the performance aspirations of your product owners, developers, and engineers.
 It’s much more than just an arbitrary benchmark.
 These three scores show objectively how fast and seamless your site is for your customers.

-There are some real advantages for engineers too, but the biggest opportunities are for software leads and executives to get their development teams tightly focused on driving business value.
-Using Core Web Vitals as a benchmark will keep your engineers focused on the user experience, instead of the latest shiny technical objective that doesn’t produce meaningful impacts for your customers.
+There are some real advantages for engineers too, but the biggest opportunities are for engineering leads and executives to get their development teams tightly focused on driving business value.
+Using Core Web Vitals as a benchmark will keep your engineers focused on the user experience, instead of the latest shiny technical objective that doesn’t necessarily produce meaningful impacts for your customers.

 Google’s stance has brought front-end performance directly into the boardroom, clearly connecting CX and business outcomes.
 This is significant, as it indicates that Google — and the world of web performance — is moving towards an unprecedented focus on site usability and customer experience.

 Google has uncovered a range of business metrics they’ve seen linked to Core Web Vitals, including:

 Optimizing for Core Web Vitals resulted in 22% less abandonment for news sites and 24% less abandonment for shopping sites, businesses whose success depends on traffic and task completion.